ITEX-sites/ITEX/README.md

 ## Outside repository links

 Please paste your repository link below.
-If you want to formally link your repository, please see below.
+If you want to formally transfer your repository, please see below.

 ### Alexandra Fjord

 https://github.com/TundraEcologyLab/AF_database/tree/master/formating_scripts

-## Linking your repository
+## Transferring your repository

-[Description in progress]
+Please see this link for instructions on how to transfer your existing repository to the organization 'ITEX': https://docs.github.com/en/repositories/creating-and-managing-repositories/transferring-a-repository